RDN Budget Talks

 I am in the Rivers Edge subdivision and I see that 1.5 million is being budgeted for water system upgrade.
 I know there were talks of an upgrade but is this definitely going to happen now and the big question how does this affect my taxes, will it be paid for by our community alone?
 Are we eligible for any government infrastructure grants for this?
 Thank you.

-notopool asked 9 months ago
+notopool asked over 1 year ago

 This project was deferred to 2024 by the RDN Board.
 In 2024, we plan to hold a referendum in the Rivers Edge Water Service Area to approve or reject the borrowing needed to construct the upgrade.
 If successful, we would start the construction in late 2024 or early 2025.
 We are eligible for senior government grants and will apply for any available.
 Currently there are no applicable grant programs.
 If the RDN does not receive a grant, the total cost will be borne by the residents of the Rivers Edge Water Service Area via a long-term loan.